HuaTanSang/Basic-ML-Algorithm/README.md

 # Basic-ML-Algorithm
-Some simple machine learning algorithm from scratch
+This repository contains some simple machine learning algorithm that are built from numpy.
+Besides, for more complex algorithm, I decided to use python library and conduct some example for explanation.